TechoGit/WolfLoader/README.md

 # Credits and Name

+Alot of people have helped me make this plugin a reality so i would like to give them credit where credit is due

+spiritvod over on the gildor forums

+ArcadeGamer1929 for helping out on accessing the box cars from that console

+Soul, Emii pointed me in the right direction roughly when it came to coding

+Baron Von helped me out when it came to getting the Muffin car a few years ago now

 WolfLoader name comes from the character called Silver Wolf in Honkai Star Rail thats where i got the idea of the name for, i was considering like CustomCarLoader or ConsoleCars but i thought WolfLoader sounded cooler